 Recent and forthcoming changes to employment law

-Information about recent and forthcoming changes to employment law can be found here.
+Information about recent and forthcoming changes to employment law.

 UK Employment Issues

 The information on this website concerns Isle of Man employment law.
 This differs from UK employment law in a number of important ways.
 Information about UK employment law can be obtained from the UK Government website.
 The site contains guidance for both employers and workers.
 In addition, guidance can also be found on the ACAS website; ACAS has a role in the UK which is broadly equivalent to that of the Manx Industrial Relations Service.

 Page last updated: 13 November 2017